 This jurisdictional scan provides a foundational understanding of quality in the context of care planning and care plans through examination of promising practices in outside jurisdictions.
-It represents the beginning of the culmination phase of work that the RCY has done over many years to suggest improvements in care plans and care planning and is the first product that the Representative is releasing connected to RCY's Care Plan Quality Review project.
-It will be followed by a larger public report that provides insights into how care planning is currently carried out in B.C. from multiple perspectives, and how it could be improved to reflect the core components of quality.
+It is part of the culmination phase of work that RCY has done over many years to suggest improvements in care plans and care planning and is being released in conjunction with a report by RCY's Care Planning Review team that provides insights into how care planning is currently carried out in B.C. from multiple perspectives, and how it could be improved to reflect the core components of quality.

 Placing a focus on improving the quality of care plans and care planning is both compelling and urgent.
 The process of care planning plays an essential role in supporting children and youth in care to develop their sense of belonging, connectedness and self-efficacy, and to emerge into adulthood successfully.
-The Representative hopes and anticipates that the contents of this jurisdictional scan together with RCY's forthcoming report will provide the impetus to significantly improve how care planning is done in B.C.
+The Representative hopes and anticipates that the contents of this jurisdictional scan together with the RCY team's report will provide the impetus to significantly improve how care planning is done in B.C.